FreedomCodes/docker-hummingboard/README.md

-# docker-buildgear
+# docker-hummingboard
-Docker image to build a raspberrypi linux image using buildgear
+Docker image to build a hummingboard linux image using buildgear